 What would it take to get you to continue the ‘Classical Series’?
 Is it time?
 Money?
 Do you have ideas on what would come next?

-Next would be the Allegreto of Beethoven’s 7th symphony.
+Next would be the Allegretto of Beethoven’s 7th symphony.
 It’s very famous and it’s very easy to imagine a story around it.
-I would also love to do a piece based on the 24th Fugue from Shostakovitch’s 24 preludes and fugues, but it’s very abstract music and trying to distil it down to a single image wouldn’t be easy at all.
+I would also love to do a piece based on the 24th Fugue from Shostakovitch’s 24 preludes and fugues, but it’s very abstract music and trying to distill it down to a single image wouldn’t be easy at all.